verus-lang/verus/source/docs/guide/src/container_bst_clone.md

 However, to write a sensible clone implementation for the tree, we have to consider what the implementations of `K::clone` and `V::clone` actually do.

-Generally speaking, Verus imposes no constraints on the implementations of the `Clone`, so it is not necessarily true that a `clone()` call will return a value that is spec-equal to its inputs.
+Generally speaking, Verus imposes no constraints on the implementations of `Clone`, so it is not necessarily true that a `clone()` call will return a value that is spec-equal to its input.

-With this in mind, we're going to prove the following signature for `TreeMap<K, V>::clone`:
+With this in mind, to simplify this example, we're going to prove the following signature for `TreeMap<K, V>::clone`:

 ```rust
 {{#include ../../../rust_verify/example/guide/bst_map_generic.rs:clone_signature}}